Katharina2707/docs-sample/README.md

 It returns and accepts data in JSON format and follows standard HTTP response codes.

+## Getting Started

-See guides/getting-started.md for how to authenticate and make the first API request
+To learn how to authenticate and make your first API request, see the **Getting Started Guide**.

-## 📂 Endpoints
+## Endpoints

+To learn about the endpoints and the components, see the **Users Guide**.

 ### `GET /v1/users`
 - **Summary**: Retrieve a list of all users.